Anthrax (American band): Joey Belladonna era (1984–1992)

-Bassist Frank Bello and vocalist Joey Belladonna both joined Anthrax in 1984, forming the band's "classic" lineup which lasted until the latter was fired in 1992.
+Bassist Frank Bello and vocalist Joey Belladonna both joined Anthrax in 1984, forming the band's "classic" lineup which lasted until the latter was fired from the band in 1992.

 In 1984, Joey Belladonna was chosen as the new vocalist.
 The Armed and Dangerous EP marked Belladonna's recording debut with Anthrax.
 The 1992 reissue of the EP included the two songs from the "Soldiers of Metal" single that had Neil Turbin performing on them.

 Anthrax's second album Spreading the Disease was released in October 1985.
-It was well-received as both a technical leap forward from Fistful of Metal and as a more original effort, and remains one of the band's most highly regarded albums.
+It became the band's first album to reach the Billboard 200 peaking at number 113 and was well-received as both a technical leap forward from Fistful of Metal and as a more original effort, and remains one of the band's most highly regarded albums.
 With leftover studio time from these sessions, Ian, Benante and former bandmate Dan Lilker collaborated with vocalist Billy Milano to form the side project Stormtroopers of Death, and recorded the album Speak English or Die in three days.
 It was released in August 1985 and is now considered a pioneering crossover thrash release, featuring one of the earliest examples of a blast beat on record.
 Afterwards, the project was put on hold as Ian and Benante turned their focus back on Anthrax.

 The US tour to support Spreading the Disease opening for Black Sabbath was canceled after four dates due to Sabbath singer Glenn Hughes' voice problems.
 In April 1986, Anthrax attempted its first tour of Europe beginning in Bochum, Germany, supported by Overkill and Agent Steel.
 The tour included a show near Chernobyl, Ukraine, immediately after the Chernobyl disaster.
 Later that year, Anthrax toured Europe with Metallica.
 The tour began on September 10 at St David's Hall and ended on September 26 in Solnahallen, Sweden.
 The Swedish show was Anthrax's last performance before the bus accident the following day, which killed Metallica bassist Cliff Burton.